saibodicherla/Validation-Form-/README.md

 Refer to https://nodejs.org/en/ to install nodejs

-## Cloning and Running the Application in local
+## Clone and Run the Application in local environment

 Clone the project directory into local, you can run: